cjratcliff/ml-compiled/docs/computer_vision.rst

 Region of interest
 _______________________
-A region in an image (usually defined by a rectangle) identified as containing an object of interest with high probability, relative to the background.
+See 'region proposal'.

 Region proposal
 ________________
+A region in an image (usually defined by a rectangle) identified as containing an object of interest with high probability, relative to the background.

 Two-stage detector
 ____________________